loculus-project/loculus/architecture_docs/10_quality_requirements.md

 * The Loculus project is transparent.
 Important decisions are publicly documented.
   Users can comprehend how Loculus works and how the data is processed.
-* It is comprehensible who submitted which data and when.
+* It is comprehensible when and by whom data were submitted and changed.
-  This is important so that submitters can be credited appropriately for their work (e.g. by citing their data in a publication).
+  This is important for the reproducibility of scientific analyses and so that submitters can be credited appropriately for their work
+  (e.g. by citing their data in a publication).